4 quarts filtered water

-Bring one quart of the water to a boil.
-Remove from heat and stir in sugar until dissolved.
-Steep tea bags for 15 minutes.
+- Bring one quart of the water to a boil.
+Remove from heat and steep the tea bags for 15 minutes.
 Remove tea bags.
+Stir in sugar until dissolved.
 Pour this mixture and remaining water into a clean wide mouth, gallon size glass jar.
+Allow to cool completely.

 The kombucha will be ready in 6-12 days depending on the temperature.
 It is ready to drink when the liquid is relatively translucent and a ‘baby’ kombucha mushroom has formed above the mother.
 Start tasting it daily after 1 week.
 As soon as you like the flavor, you can bottle it in smaller glass jars or repurposed glass bottles.
 Store finished kombucha in the fridge.
 Reserve the mother and about ½ - 1 cup of kombucha to make the next batch of kombucha.
 Give extra mothers away or compost them.